-In 2012, the Money Laundering Reporting Office Switzerland (MROS) received 15 notifications from financial intermediaries in relation to suspicions of financing of terrorism.
-The amount of these notifications totalled CHF 7'468'723.
-Of the 15 SARs in connection with suspected terrorist financing in 2012, one came from a financial intermediary from the payment services sector, 11 came from the banking sector and 3 from asset managers.
-14 SARs were submitted based on outside information the financial intermediary had obtained either from media reports or information from third parties, including information from the compliance databases of private providers used by financial intermediaries to match clients, and one SAR as a consequence of additional research conducted after having received information from law enforcement authorities.
-With the exception of one SAR, MROS forwarded all the reports to the prosecuting authorities following its own evaluation of the facts of the case and the people involved.
+In 2013, the Money Laundering Reporting Office Switzerland (MROS) received 33 notifications from financial intermediaries in relation to suspicions of financing of terrorism.
+The amount of these notifications totalled CHF 449,772.
+Of the 33 SARs in connection with suspected terrorist financing in 2013, one came from a financial intermediary from the payment services sector, and 32 came from the banking sector.
+32 SARs were submitted based on outside information the financial intermediary had obtained either from media reports or information from third parties, including information from the compliance databases of private providers used by financial intermediaries to match clients, and one SAR as a consequence of a possible match of a subject with a subject mentioned on the Bush list".
+MROS forwarded 28 of the 33 reports to the prosecuting authorities following its own evaluation of the facts of the case and the people involved.